 Berm carry bags

 PacTec’s foam sidewall berms are the ideal spill containment solution for when machinery will be driven on and off regularly.
 We offer both hard and soft foam options, and both will allow for easy access yet pop back into position to contain any spills.
-Plus, we offer both sealed in foam berms (single piece unit) or removable foam sleeves that fit into the sidewalls, offering you maximum flexibility on your jobsite.
+Plus, we offer both sealed-in foam berms (single-piece unit) or removable foam sleeves that fit into the sidewalls, offering maximum flexibility on your jobsite.

 PacTec offers both rigid foam and softer flexible foam.
 Each performs very well in the field, but our containment experts can help you determine which option will work best for your needs.

 Foam berms ship via freight carrier (not parcel) as they are rather large, and the foam takes up more space than other sidewall configurations.
 However, PacTec has learned over the years how to optimize our packaging to offer you the most competitive shipping rates.